MarandaMcDonald/PyMIV/README.md

 ### Using PyMIV

 #### Open PyMOL

 #### Run PyMIV
 Run PyMIV through `Plugin` -> `PyMIV`

 ### PyMIV Tabs

 PyMIV has six tabs and one `Done` button.

-* The first tab `Browse` is to select a valid PDB format file anywhere on the user's computer
+* The first tab `Browse` is to select a valid PDB format file anywhere on the user's computer.
+Access peptide and nucleic acid structures in PDB format at RCSB Protein Data Bank (https://www.rcsb.org/)

 * The second tab `Disulfide Finder` includes the command for finding disulfide bodns in a polypeptide structure.
 This works for peptides